goadesign/goa/README.md

   declaring the `OK` response.
 A media type has a name as defined by [RFC 6838](https://tools.ietf.org/html/rfc6838) and describes the attributes of the response body (the JSON object fields in goa).

-The DSL reference contains more details for each of the functions use in the example above.
+The DSL reference contains more details for each of the functions used in the example above.

 Now that we have a design for the API we can use the `goa` tool to generate all the boilerplate for our app.
 The goa tool takes the path to the package as argument (the same path you'd use if you